WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

     ));
     ```

-Regardless of the approach, the key point is that the initial value of `state.hasFruits` now resides on the server.
+Regardless of the approach, the key point is that the initial value of `state.hasFruits` is now defined on the server.
 This allows the Server Directive Processing to handle the `data-wp-bind--hidden` directive and modify the HTML markup, adding the `hidden` attribute when needed.

+### Derived state that needs to be defined dynamically

 In most cases, the initial derived state can be defined statically, as in the previous example.
 But sometimes, the value depends on dynamic values that also change in the server, and the derived logic needs to be replicated in PHP.